Education

 Physical activity

-Throughout the year our dogs receive a variety of environmental exercises that help develop the functional musculoskeletal system and encourage deep muscle functions.
-Mainly those activities are environmental, while training or sports fulfils only a small additional part.
+Throughout the year we prefer to provide a variety of environmental exercises that help develop the functional musculoskeletal system and encourage deep muscle functions.
+Mainly those activities are environmental, since training or sports is not all of it at all.
 In summer, during the snake and tick season, we prefer beaches and water activities, while the rest of the year we spend in forests and on off-road hikes.
 All our dogs love water and willingly swim in life jackets to ensure safety and proper movement technique.
-Since I am a certified Galen myotherapist, the dogs receive regular preventive manual therapy.
-We are especially proud of our approach to dog exercise routine: in addition to successful experience with puppy raising, one of our dogs lives with a limb deformity and some physical limitations, but successfully leads an active lifestyle.
+Preventive manual therapy is another important and regular aspect in our routine, which I provide myself as a Galen myotherapiest.
+We are especially proud of our approach to dog exercise routine: in addition to successful experience with puppy raising, we have a wast and successful experience in supporting dogs who live with skeletal abnormalities and chronic diseases.

 Mental activity

-Young dogs undergo show ring training and participate in shows, but our main focus is on sport search training (Nosework, polish league), which they first try at the age of several weeks.
+Young dogs undergo very basic show ring training and participate in shows, but besides we are huge fans of sport search training (Nosework, polish league), which they first try at the age of several weeks.
 Nosework is a sport search of target odours, and myself I am a certified instructor.
 Nosework only started its development in Estonia and is not an official sport, but our dogs have already participated in the first competitions of the Polish league.
-Besides nosework, we try ourselves in obedience.
+Besides nosework, we try ourselves in obedience, but not more than a casual hobby and never actually compited in OBD.

 At home

-Our dogs have experience of both city and country life.
+Our dogs have experience of both city and country life, but since recently we moved to a very rural area.
 Despite their activeness at walks and training, they are quite calm at home and sleep most of the time if all their needs are met.
 They are always happy to help with some housework and participate in gardening.
 Dogs are allowed in all rooms of the house, on sofas, and on the bed too - they are full members of the family, and keep us company all day round.
-The Staffordshire bull terrier wants to be included in all family routines.
+The Staffordshire bull terrier expectedly wants to be included in all family routines.

 Vacations

-Dogs keep us company on road trips during holidays.
+Dogs keep us company on road trips during holidays & show trips.
 We are not big fans of plane cargos, but our dogs are used to car travel from a very early age.
-Last year, our youngest dog traveled across the North Pole already at 4 months of age.
+One of our youngest dog traveled across the North Pole already at 4 months of age.
+Sometimes we wish to travel more often, but when all things work together for good, the dogs enjoy it all.

 Nutrition

-All dogs of the kennel are fed a natural diet (B.A.R.F.) and receive naturopathic support and additional dietary supplements.
-Their diet includes such products as meat (beef, lamb, pork, venison), poultry (chicken, turkey), different types of fish, fruits, vegetables, and berries, and fermented milk products (cottage cheese, kefir, greek yogurt).
+All dogs are fed a natural diet (B.A.R.F.) and receive naturopathic support and additional dietary supplements.
+Their diet includes such products as meat (beef, lamb, pork, venison), poultry (chicken, turkey), different types of fish (salmon, sardines), fruits, vegetables, and berries, and sometimes fermented milk products (cottage cheese, kefir, greek yogurt).
 Both during pregnancy and lactation dogs stay on a raw diet.
 The puppies' feeding also begins with natural products, and when the time to move comes, they are already familiar with the diet of adult dogs.

 Vet care

-Dogs attend regular vaccination and annual examinations, which consists of internal organ ultrasound and a broad blood panel, if necessary - fecal analysis.
+Dogs receive regular vaccination and annual examinations, which consists of internal organ ultrasound and a blood panel, if necessary - fecal analysis.
 Additional tests are done during the preparation for breeding or to adjust the diet.
-The results of these tests are stored on hands in the health folders of each dog
+The results of these tests are stored on hands in the health folders of each dog, which makes it very helpful to track any changes.

 Natural support